MathewSachin/MathewSachin.GitHub.io/blog/_posts/2016-11-5-chrome-dino-hack.md

 highlight: true
 ---

-Google Chrome includes an endles runner Dinosaur game which appears in the absense of internet connection.
+Google Chrome includes an endless runner Dinosaur game which appears in the absense of internet connection.

 **Edited: 12-09-17**